tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

 ---
 ## Time to get our hands dirty

-We&#8217;ve gone over [Planning your hardware for SQL Server Mirroring][1] and [Planning your SQL Server mirroring landscape][2].
+We've gone over [Planning your hardware for SQL Server Mirroring][1] and [Planning your SQL Server mirroring landscape][2].
 Today we are going to get down into actually configuring a basic mirror using Developer Edition.
 Developer Edition is a great tool that is extremely inexpensive.
 At the time of this writing, [the cost was still only $47][3].

 To set our mirror up we will need two instances.
 The instances for our examples will be located on the same physical hardware.